 Hilton Downtown

 If you want to be as close as possible to Broadway without actually sleeping on a bar stool, Hilton Downtown is your best option.
-Susie Donahue all recommend it for its prime location.
+One visitor recommends it for its prime location.
 It’s steps from the Ryman Auditorium, Bridgestone Arena, and all the neon lights of Broadway.
 Perfect if you’re here to soak up the scene and not waste time in an Uber.

 Holiday Inn Downtown

 For those who want to stay near the action without breaking the bank, the Holiday Inn Downtown is a great choice.
-Sandra Clark Dickens puts it in the “lower budget” category, but that doesn’t mean it skimps on comfort.
+One visitor puts it in the “lower budget” category, but that doesn’t mean it skimps on comfort.
 It's clean, convenient, and gets you where you need to be without draining your wallet.

 Embassy Suites Downtown